Something to declare? HMRC’s let property tax amnesty is still open

 Luckily, there is a way of mitigating the cost you would face if your buy-to-let tax affairs were investigated and found to be incorrect.
 Since Autumn 2013, HMRC has been running its ‘Let Property Campaign’, encouraging landlords who haven’t declared the right amount of tax to come forward.

-Will the shutters go down on the property tax amnesty?
+Will the shutters go down on the HMRC Let property campaign?

 HMRC can close the scheme at any time so best to act now!